Sport in Bahrain

-A variety of sports in Bahrain are popular and widespread.
+A variety of sports in Bahrain are popular with widespread following.
 Association football is the most popular sport in the country.
-Other traditionally-popular sports include basketball, volleyball and handball.
-Sports such as horse racing, mixed martial arts and rugby union have gained popularity over the past few decades.
+Other traditionally popular sports include basketball, volleyball and handball.
+Sports such as horse racing, mixed martial arts, cricket and rugby union have gained popularity over the past few decades.

 Football

 Bahrain has its own top-tier domestic professional football league, the Bahraini Premier League.
 It features 10 football clubs that play a two-round robin set, with each team playing a total of 18 fixtures.
 The winners of the domestic championship qualify for the AFC Cup.

 The league uses a promotion and relegation system with the Bahraini Classification League, Bahrain's second-tier football league.
 The season usually starts in September and concludes in May, as in other football leagues.
 The first season was held in 1952.
 Although games are played on a home and away basis, almost all games are played at the Bahrain National Stadium.

 The bottom placed club is relegated with the team finishing second bottom entering a relegation/promotion playoff match.
 The most successful club in the league's history is Al-Muharraq SC.
 The current reigning champion of the 2011-2012 football season is Riffa club.